Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Case Study: Automata Learning

-Often, the notion of the DFA learning game needs to adjusted slightly to new surrounding conditions.
+Often, the notion of the automata learning game needs to be adjusted slightly to new surrounding conditions, e.g.\ to different models like Mealy and Moore automata and to different kinds of queries.
 These adjustments can easily be covered by the above general definitions because it suffices to define an adjusted game type and its semantics.